-2.12 Armature Adjusting Screw Clearance: Fig. 5(D) - The armature adjusting screw shall not touch the sides of the hole in the armature during the operation of the armature.
-Gauge by eye and feel.
+\2.12 Armature Adjusting Screw Clearance: Fig. 5(D) - The armature adjusting screw shall not touch the sides of the hole in the armature during the operation of the armature.

-2.13 Index Finger Position: Fig. 11(A) -The clearance between the index finger and the timer gear, in all positions of the gear, shall be
+2.13 Index Finger Position: Fig. 12(A) - The clearance between the index finger and the timer gear, in all positions of the gear, shall be